You are here

 If attendees need to come prepared, make any material available in advance.
 That allows them time to review it.
 If you’re an attendee, make sure you prepare as well.
 Nobody wants to go over material that everyone should have read beforehand.
 It wastes everyone’s time.

-If you can’t attend, let the organiser know.
+If you can’t attend, let the organizer know.
 I’ve lost count of the times where a meeting is delayed because we don’t know if someone is attending or not.

 2. Starting the meeting

 Start on time.
 If people are late, that’s their problem.
 If they turn up late, don’t do long recaps — it’s unfair on the people who were on time.

 Run through the agenda and explain the purpose of the meeting.
 The topics for discussion (remember, not too many).
 What decisions do you have to make?
 Do these things even if the meeting is a one-off.

 If it’s a recurring meeting, start with reviewing the minutes from the previous meeting, then move on to updates for any tasks (or actions).
 This helps get things done.
 Few people want to explain to everyone why they didn't follow through with their tasks.
 Plus, discussing, or mentioning, completed tasks gives everyone a sense of achievement.